European-Unified-ID/EUID-docs/README.md

 The EUID framework is built on the following technical principles:

-- **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to manage and exchange EUIDs.
+- **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to manage and exchange EUID tokens.

 - **Decentralized storage**: The framework does not have centralized storage for personal data mapping.
 All participants maintain only their own data.